rt-works/spring-rest-docs-custom-snippets/blogpost/blogpost.md

 {{/contactTypes}}
 |===
 ```
-You see in the snippet we just define a new section and iterate over the array of contactTypes enum values.
+You see a new section in the snippet we just defined and iterate over the array of contactTypes enum values.
 The `Description` column is static, but it can be easily provided by the enum as well.

 Last step, you need to include this snippet into your `index.adoc` by adding: